 But perhaps the grimmest fate that can await these unlucky dogs is export to Macau.

-A primary export destination for greyhounds from Australia is Macau, with hundreds of racing dogs facing cruel conditions in this region of China.
-In Macau's greyhound racing stadium, the Canidrome, these dogs are kept in cages so small they can barely turn around and must literally run for their lives on the track
+In Macau's greyhound racing stadium, the Canidrome, hundreds of Australian dogs are routinely kept in cages so small they can barely turn around — and must literally run for their lives on the track.

 Macau is the only place in China where greyhound racing is currently legal.
 But with racing industries from around the world pushing for the legalisation of greyhound racing on mainland China many more greyhounds are at risk.

 The Australian government can help stop this cruel practice by banning the export of greyhounds.
-Please call on Minister for Agriculture, Joe Ludwig, to stop Australia's export of greyhounds.
+Please call on your Federal MP to help stop Australia's export of greyhounds to Macau — or anywhere.